 Medicaid Estate Recovery Rights

-responsible relative (spouse).
-Therefore, it is important to try not to leave any assets in the applicant's name that
+from a legally responsible relative (spouse).
+Therefore, it is important to try not to leave any assets in the applicant's

-all of your drugs costs will be paid for by Medicare instead of Medicaid.
-You will get prescription
+benefit almost all of your drugs costs will be paid for by Medicare instead of Medicaid.
+You will

-drug coverage from Medicare and pay a small Medicare copayment for each prescription.
-If you currently receive
+get prescription drug coverage from Medicare and pay a small Medicare copayment for each prescription.
+If

-NYS Medicaid and you do not join a Medicare prescription drug plan, you may lose all your NYS Medicaid benefits.
+you currently receive NYS Medicaid and you do not join a Medicare prescription drug plan, you may lose all your NYS Medicaid

 TTY users should call 1-877-486-2048